The question was asked on an online forum, “When is your HiFi good enough?” Here was one of the answers.

 But this still misses the first question that needs to be asked.
 How can this music sound so good, “but then the next music starts. . .” and now it’s not so?
 What has changed?

 Bingo!
 The only change was the recording.
 Too often we blame the equipment, the immediate source, instead of the real source : the recording.
 We’ve been conditioned by marketing to do this.
 There’s no way, no matter how great your audio system, that you can have excellent sound if the recording you’re playing is inferior.
-And mind you, that’s coming from someone who has a financial interest in selling better equipment.

 I know what my system can do, and what it can’t.
 I know from measuring it.
 I know from listening.
 I know because great recordings sound great, and lesser recordings not so much in proportion to the quality of the recording.
 I know this because I hear it every time I listen to music, not only on my system, but others’ too.